Course units

 Personality and Individual Differences (20 Credits)

 This unit focuses on personality and other individual differences that make us who we are and influence our emotions, cognitions, and behaviours.
 In the unit, you will explore personality and the self from a developmental perspective, recognising that they are situated in our social and cultural context.
-You will discuss the value and limitations of psychometric assessment.
+You will discuss the value and limitations of psychometric assessment, as well as conceptual and historical issues in the study of individual differences.
 You will use your knowledge to understand how individual differences are related to our interactions with dress, fashion, and the fashion industry.
 The focus will be on applying psychological concepts and methods to enhance individuals’ relationship with fashion, as well as the fashion industry’s impact on society and the environment.

 Block 2